 It’s also critical to understand the complete fee structure, especially how the QI handles interest earned on your funds while they’re being held.
 Some QIs keep all the interest as part of their compensation, while others may share it.
 This can be a major hidden cost, so always ask for full transparency.

-How to Compare Different QI Fee Structures
+How to Compare QI Fee Structures Like a Pro

 When you’re focused on the big picture of your 1031 exchange, the last thing you want is to get tripped up by confusing fees.
 But not all Qualified Intermediaries structure their pricing the same way, and the differences can have a real impact on your bottom line.
 Some QIs offer a simple, all-inclusive price that seems straightforward, while others present an itemized list of charges that can feel overwhelming at first glance.
 To make it more complex, one QI might have a low setup fee but keep a larger portion of the interest earned on your funds, while another does the exact opposite.